 You may have a client who plans to settle their home into trust when they die.
 If it’s a discretionary trust, it is unlikely that the RNRB will be available in most instances, even if the potential beneficiaries are children or grandchildren.
 These rules are complicated, so it’s worth getting tax advice if needed to make sure the RNRB will be available as you expect.

 In addition, the RNRB will not apply if the home is transferred into discretionary trust during someone’s lifetime.

 Widows and widowers may need to do some extra planning

 The RNRB comes with a ‘tapering restriction’.
 The amount of RNRB available is reduced by £1 for every £2 by which the deceased’s net estate exceeds the ‘taper threshold’ of £2 million.
 In a typical married couple scenario, the second spouse may well need to do some planning once they receive the first spouse’s assets if they want to benefit from the RNRB in full.

 Next week, I’ll be taking a look at what options a client might have if their estate is above the £2 million threshold.

-In the meantime, registrations have opened to book your place for one of The Estate Planning Show dates next month.
+In the meantime, registrations have opened to book your place for The Octopus Online Show.
 They’re live, online, and useful if you have any clients who may need to do estate planning now or at some point in the near future.

-For more details, and to book your place, go to octopusinvestments.com/estate-planning-show/.
+For more details, and to book your place, go to octopusinvestments.com/octopus-online-show.

 1Research conducted by Opinium between 13 and 16 March 2020 amongst 2,003 UK adults.